How “Two Steps, One Sticker” Works

 The State of Texas has transitioned to “Two Steps, One Sticker” and the registration sticker serves as proof of inspection and registration.
 In order to keep the dates aligned, beginning March 1, 2016, motorists will have 90 days to complete the Two Steps.

 There are two general steps for dealers under “Two Steps, One Sticker,” which are not a significant departure from established practices.
 The first step is inspection.
 Dealers are required to ensure vehicles have a valid inspection.
 Once a vehicle has been inspected, the results are entered into the state’s inspection database.
 The second step is registration.
-When a dealer submits the buyer’s title and registration documentation to the county, the vehicle’s inspection status is electronically verified and the buyer is issued a registration sticker to serve as proof of inspection and registration.
+When a dealer submits the buyer’s title and registration documentation to the county tax office, the vehicle’s inspection status is electronically verified and the buyer is issued a registration sticker to serve as proof of inspection and registration.
 The date on the registration sticker is the expiration date for both inspection and registration.

 New Vehicle Sales